 - A majority of Americans support making cannabis legal, and they care just as much about protecting young people as those who wish to keep cannabis illegal.
 They simply believe regulation would be a more effective way of doing it. - Cannabis prohibition has failed miserably at keeping cannabis out of the hands of teens.
 From 1975-2012, 80-90% of 12th graders consistently reported that cannabis was "fairly easy" or "very easy" to obtain.
-For the first time since the survey began 40 years ago, high school seniors' perception of cannabis's availability has dipped below 80% after states began to legalize cannabis.[58]
-If a key goal of prohibition is to keep cannabis out of the hands of young people, yet more than 80% could get it easily, that is a sign that the policy failed.
+For the first time since the survey began 40 years ago, high school seniors' perception of cannabis's availability has dipped below 80% after states began to legalize cannabis.57 If a key goal of prohibition is to keep cannabis out of the hands of young people, yet more than 80% could get it easily, that is a sign that the policy failed.
 It's time for a more thoughtful approach. - By forcing cannabis into an underground market, we are guaranteeing that sales will be entirely uncontrolled.
 Illegal cannabis dealers do not ask for ID, they sell a product that is unregulated and possibly impure, and they might expose consumers to other more harmful drugs.
 In a regulated market, businesses would be required to ask customers for proof of age, and they would face severe penalties for selling cannabis to minors. - Strictly regulating alcohol and tobacco products and restricting sales to minors have produced significant decreases in use and availability among teens.
-The rate of teen cannabis use has generally remained steady over the past several years, whereas levels of alcohol and cigarette use have decreased.[59]
-Over the past several years, cigarette use and availability among teens, which had been sharply increasing in the early 1990s, began steadily declining shortly after the 1995 implementation of the "We Card" program, a renewed commitment to strictly restricting the sale of tobacco to young people, along with a focused effort on public education.
-Ultimately, we were able to dramatically reduce teen tobacco use without arresting any adults for using tobacco.
+The rate of teen cannabis use has generally remained steady over the past several years, whereas levels of alcohol and cigarette use have decreased.
+So Over the past several years, cigarette use and availability among teens, which had been sharply increasing in the early 1990s, began steadily declining shortly after the 1995 implementation of the "We Card" program, a renewed commitment to strictly restricting the sale of tobacco to young people, along with a focused effort on public education.
+Ultimately, we were able to dramatically reduce teen tobacco use without arresting any adults for using tobacco. - Research has shown that reforming cannabis laws does not increase teen cannabis use.
+In July 2019, the Journal of the American Medical Association published a major report analyzing federal data from more than 1.4 million high school students.59 The researchers found that legalization of cannabis for adults was associated with an 8% decline in past 30-day cannabis use and a 9% decline in frequent use among teens.